-Set in the dramatic wilderness of the upper Elk Valley, Rambler peak offers one of the finest moderate technical rock routes anywhere.
-The West Buttress offers 650 metres of clean basalt climbing directly to the summit.
+Set in the dramatic wilderness of the upper Elk Valley, Rambler offers one of the finest moderate technical rock routes anywhere.
+The West Buttress offers 650 meters of clean basalt climbing directly to the summit.
 Awesome as it is, the difficulty rating never exceeds 5.6.
-After enjoying the breathtaking view from the top, you make a dramatic descent into the vast granite slabs of Elk pass.
-Alternatively, less experienced parties can choose to ascend the more straightforward Ramblers Route.
-Either way it is a strenuous 3- or 4-day trip requiring reasonable fitness.
+After enjoying the breathtaking view from the top, make a dramatic descent into the vast granite slabs of Elk pass.

 Included in the price:

 Not included in the price:

 - Personal equipment

 - Personal technical gear (harness, helmet, ice axe, crampons - available as add on)

 Questions?
 Check out our FAQ page for details about our booking and cancellation policy, and other commonly asked questions or send us an email.